Huaty/Huaty/README.md

 ### Hello everyone, I am Wen Huat  👋

-I am a proficient software developer with a solid foundation in programming, known for my resilience and perseverance through complex challenges.
-Dedicated to continuous learning and staying abreast of the latest industry trends, I regularly enhance my skill set through online courses and practical projects.
 Enthusiastically committed to full-stack development, I possess a strong interest and foundational knowledge in integrating front-end and back-end technologies to create comprehensive, scalable, and efficient cloud-based solutions.
 Eager to expand my expertise in this area,